kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 **3D data sets and higher dimensions**

 	These data tables are becoming very common, especially in the past 10 years.
 The illustration shows the data structure for a single image, taken at a point in time.
 There are 6 wavelengths, and the spatial directions (top-to-bottom and left-to-right) are often called the :math:`x` and :math:`y` directions.
-This example might have come from a relatively simply camera recording a red, green and blue wavelength, as well as two near infrared wavelengths and an ultraviolet wavelength.
+This example might have come from a relatively simple camera recording a red, green and blue wavelength, as well as two near infrared wavelengths and an ultraviolet wavelength.
 An good digital camera will record 3 wavelengths.

 	.. figure:: images/image-data.png
 		:alt:	images/image-data.svg